leonleoff/qhana-docker/docs/docker-compose.md

 The plugin runner and worker and the QHAna backend can be configured by mapping a configuration file into the container.
 The configuration file must be loaded under `/app/instance/config.[json|toml]` for the plugin runner and worker.
-The backend expects the configuration under `/app/data/Config.toml`.
+The backend expects the configuration under `/app/data/Config.toml` but all configurations can be set via env variables documented in the (README.md)[https://github.com/UST-QuAntiL/qhana-backend#configuration-handling].
 For the information of what config options are available in the config files please refer to <https://github.com/UST-QuAntiL/qhana-plugin-runner> and <https://github.com/UST-QuAntiL/qhana-backend/blob/main/Config-template.toml>.

 ## Volumes

-The docker compose file configures two volumes for persistent data storage.
+The docker compose file configures three volumes for persistent data storage.
 The plugin runner and worker container share the same volume named `instance` that is used as a shared file system.
-All data generated by the plugin runner is saved to that shared file system.
+All data generated by the plugin runner is saved to that shared file system or the configured minio instance (which has its own volume).
 To achieve true persistence the `redis` and `postgres` services need to be configured with volumes too (this is only needed for production setups).
 Please refer to the image documentations on docker hub for how these volumes should be configured.